frictionlessdata/goodtables-web/web/theme/templates/pages/help/schema_005.md

 This row is empty.

+Things you can try:
-- Delete the row, or
+- Delete the row.
 - choose the `Ignore empty rows` option in Good Tables to prevent empty rows being reported as an error.